 There are fellow job seekers out there who might just be feeling as frustrated as you.
 That’s why forums exist, so those with similar interests can talk about it.
 On the other side of the spectrum, employers or representatives may be looking for ways to reach more applicants.
 They might check the forum you’re in and drop a link to their careers page.
 This is a good way to know of a job option that your job search app failed to alert you about.

 Job hiring apps use keywords and skill sets to match you with the jobs they think you’re interested in.
-When worse comes to worst and you really need a job, it’s okay to branch out and go for a job your skills qualify you for, even if you didn’t know you’ll be interested in it.
+When worse comes to worst and you really need a job, it’s okay to branch out and go for a job your skills qualify you for like becoming home tuition, even if you didn’t know you’ll be interested in it.
 It could be the perfect job for you, but you’ll never know until you give it a try.

 Some have the luxury of carving their own path away from what their family expects them to do.
 Your parents may have let you pass up on the opportunity to run the family business before, but now that you rack up personal expenses and remain unemployed, perhaps it’s time to go back home.
 Gather more experience in the workforce so that more job options open for you in the future.
 And when all else fails, you can continue working for the family business.